Check out our Elizabeth Banks photo gallery.

 In 2007, she was seen in Spider-Man 3, as well as Bill with Aaron Eckhart and Fred Claus with Vince Vaughn, Paul Giamatti and Rachel Weisz.
 2008 saw her work with Ryan Reynolds, Rachel Weisz, Isla Fisher and Abigail Breslin in the romantic comedy Definitely, Maybe, with Eddie Murphy on Meet Dave, and with Seth Rogen on Kevin Smith’s Zack and Miri Make a Porno.

 As time progresses, we'll have more info about Elizabeth Banks here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.